j3th-point/excellent-drycleaners/README.md

-this website is for a drycleaning agency, that sends information aboutorder, shows map location of organisation and price list for services
+this website is for a drycleaning agency, that sends information aboutorder, shows map location of organisation and price list for services!